2.

 In our previous chapter we began our study of the Old Testament books of Numbers and Deuteronomy by examining the background, authorship and historical context of both these books written by Moses and set during the time that the Israelites spent in the wilderness after their liberation from Egyptian Captivity.

 We also looked at the similarities (both books deal with aspects of the Law and covenant between God and His people, the Israelites) and differences (Numbers is a narrative describing the Israelites journey and actions, Deuteronomy is a compilation of teachings by Moses).
-Also, Numbers provides instructions, laws and information about the peoples' conduct in the desert while Deuteronomy is more of a monologue by Moses providing instruction to prepare the people for entry into the Promise Land.
+Also, Numbers provides instructions, laws and information about the peoples' conduct in the desert while Deuteronomy is more of a monologue by Moses providing instruction to prepare the people for entry into the Promised Land.

-Finally, we reviewed the various periods and major events that took place during the Jewish people's 40-year journey in the wilderness from their departure from Mt.
+Finally, we reviewed the various periods and major events that took place during the Jewish people's 40-year journey in the wilderness beginning with their departure from Mt.
 Sinai after receiving the 10 Commandments to their arrival at the plains of Moab across the Jordan river opposite from the city of Jericho.

 We ended with the key themes found in both these inspired texts: